 Don’t Let Them Take Away Your Livelihood!

-If my CDL is disqualified, can I still continue to drive?
+If my CDL is revoked, suspended or disqualified, can I still continue to drive?

 CDL Revocation, Suspension or Disqualification

 In addition to defending you for your CDL violations, we can also defend your CDL itself in any revocation, suspension or disqualification action almost anywhere in the State of Texas.
 For further information, see Our CDL Defense Practice.

 Don't try and fight your CDL violation alone!